thruthesky/xforum/README.md

     * you need posts of production server on your local machine to test.

 * This was not tested and not recommended for a big category of manay posts.

+* WARNING : You need to copy the JSON string from the source view page. or it may causes propblems.